Virtual immersions and minimal hypersurfaces in compact symmetric spaces: Index of minimal hypersurfaces

 Let $(M,g)$ be a Riemannian manifold, and $\Sigma\to M$ be a closed minimal immersed hypersurface.
 Recall that the Jacobi operator $J_\Sigma$ is the self-adjoint operator on the space $\Gamma(\nu\Sigma)$ of sections of the normal bundle of $\Sigma$, and it is defined by:

-where $\Delta^\perp$ is the normal Laplacian and $A$ is the second fundamental form of the immersion $\Sigma\to M$.
+where $N$ is a choice of (locally defined) unit normal vector field to $\Sigma$, $\Delta^\perp$ is the normal Laplacian, and $A$ is the second fundamental form of the immersion $\Sigma\to M$.
 The Morse index of $\Sigma$ (resp. the nullity of $\Sigma$) is the index (resp. the dimension of the kernel) of the quadratic form

 The next lemma is equivalent to \cite[Proposition 3]{ACS16} (see also \cite{Savo10} and \cite[Theorem 16]{Ros06}). \begin{lemma} Suppose $\Hr$ is a vector space of dimension $b$, and let

 be a linear map such that for all $\omega\in \Hr$,